simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 Note: you must specify a keyspace to get ownership information.
 ```

-We can poke around a bit:
+We can poke around a bit in the second cluster and see that it has a different cluster name:
 ```
 cqlsh> select cluster_name from system.local;